By: Susan Dugdale | Last modified: 09-11-2023

 (Warning - you'll need a fairly large clear space to play them well and the first two activities are gloriously noisy.)

 This page of activities is largely concerned with encouraging and developing a positive sense of self in a child through speech and drama exercises.
-It's something I feel passionate about and the page grew larger accordingly!
-There are 36 activities ranging in appropriateness from kindergarten age upward.
+It's an area I am passionate about and the page grew larger accordingly!

 There are 36 activities ranging in appropriateness for children of kindergarten age and upward.

 One minute speeches and its variations, Permission to present badly - a gem for teaching presentation skills, and Tangling tongue twisters - activities for crisp clear speech, are available singly.